-Matthew Browne’s Great Danger, Keep Out for string quartet has won First Place in Division 1 of the 2016 Young Composer Competition.
+Ericsson Hatfield’s Constellations for violin quartet has won First Place in Division 1 of the 2018 Young Composer Competition.

-As the winner of the Tribeca New Music 2016 Young Composer Competition, Division 1, Matthew received a $1,000 award, and his piece Great Danger, Keep Out was performed April 17th, by the string quartet SEVEN)SUNS, at the cell in NYC on the 2016 Tribeca New Music 2016 Festival.
+As the winner of the Tribeca New Music 2018 Young Composer Competition, Division 1, Ericsson will receive a $1,000 award, and his piece Constellations will be performed on an upcoming Tribeca New Music 2018 Festival concert in NYC.

 Congratulations to everyone who participated in this national competition.
 In addition to the First Place piece, Tribeca New Music wishes to acknowledge some of the other exceptional works that were entered: